octronic-uk/python-web-apis/README.md

 This repository contains a set of useful web apis written in Python/Flask.
 They are designed to run as standalone apps or with a WSGI such as Gunicorn.

+* All data is persisted in MongoDB using PyMongo.
+Collections follow the name of their corresponding Api.
 * All `POST` methods accept `Content-Type: application/json` messages with parameters defined below.